Regulating Transportation Network Companies with a Mixture of Autonomous Vehicles and For-Hire Human Drivers: Related Works

-Ride-sourcing platforms can also deploy AVs or a mixture of AVs and human drivers to offer autonomous mobility-on-demand (AMoD) services \cite{pavone2015autonomous,zhang2015models,zhang2016control, wallar2019optimizing}.
+TNC platforms can also deploy AVs or a mixture of AVs and human drivers to offer autonomous mobility-on-demand (AMoD) services \cite{pavone2015autonomous,zhang2015models,zhang2016control, wallar2019optimizing}.
 In \cite{zhang2016control}, a queuing-theoretical method was proposed for the modeling, analysis, and control of AMoD systems, and an optimal rebalancing algorithm were developed to minimize the number of rebalancing vehicles while keeping vehicle availability balanced throughout the network.
 In \cite{wallar2019optimizing}, an offline method was presented to optimize the vehicle distribution and fleet size based on historical demand data for AMoD systems under ride-sharing.
 An algorithm was developed to determine how many vehicles are needed, where they should be initialized, and how they should be routed to serve the travel demand.
 In the case of mixed traffic, many works have investigated the interactions between AVs and human-driven vehicles through cooperative adaptive cruise control system or in signalized intersection \cite{qin2021lwr,jin2020analysis,liu2021latency}.
-Some other works focus on the optimal pricing and control of for-hire human drivers and AVs on the ride-sourcing network.
-In \cite{lokhandwala2018dynamic}, agent-based simulation was employed to study a ride-sourcing platform with a mixed fleet, which includes traditional taxis and shared autonomous taxis, to analyze the advantages and disadvantages of taxi sharing networks.
+Some other works focus on the optimal pricing and control of for-hire human drivers and AVs on the ride-hailing network.
+In \cite{lokhandwala2018dynamic}, agent-based simulation was employed to study a TNC platform with a mixed fleet, which includes traditional taxis and shared autonomous taxis, to analyze the advantages and disadvantages of taxi sharing networks.
 In \cite{wei2019ride,wei2020mixed}, the interaction between human-driven vehicles and autonomous vehicles under a multi-location equidistant network is researched to maximize the platform profit.
 It showed that in some cases, there is a regime in which the platform chooses to mix AVs with human drivers to maximize its profit, while in other cases, the platform will use only human drivers or AVs depending on the relative cost of AVs.
-In \cite{yang2020planning}, an AMoD system with a mixed fleet was modeled as a Stackelberg game where the platform serves as the leader and human-driven vehicles serve as the followers.
+In \cite{yang2020planning,yang2021real}, an AMoD system with a mixed fleet was modeled as a Stackelberg game where the platform serves as the leader and human-driven vehicles serve as the followers.
 A steady-state model was proposed to determine the planning variables, and a time-varying model was formulated to design a real-time coordination algorithm for AVs.
-Note that most of the aforementioned works focuses on the benefits of AVs to the profit-maximizing platform, while the negative impacts of AVs on for-hire human drivers are largely neglected.
-In the meanwhile, none of these works have considered the regulation on ride-sourcing platform that protects human drivers.
+In \cite{mo2022modeling}, a monopoly TNC market with mixed fleets of AV and human drivers are considered, and the impacts of congestion externality are explicitly characterized in an aggregated market equilibrium model.
+In \cite{xie2022two}, a multi-agent reinforcement learning framework is developed for the dynamic management of the mobility-on-demand platform with a mixed fleet of AVs and human drivers.
+The algorithm addresses the interaction between the platform and self-interested human drivers through a two-sided design, and the proposed framework is demonstrated in a case study for New York City.